sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 ### Backward compatibility

+Backward compatibility is supported in the following ways:

+- For vendors supporting dynamic buffer mode:
+  - when the system is upgraded from an old image to an image supporting dynamic buffer
+    - the traditional mode will be applied if the buffer configuration isn't the default value
+    - the dynamic mode will be applied otherwise
+  - when the system is installed from scratch, the dynamic mode will be applied.
+  - when the `config load_minigraph` command is executed, the traditional mode will be applied
+  - when the `config qos reload` command is executed:
+    - with `--no-dynamic-mode` command provided, the traditional mode will be applied.
+    - otherwise, the dynamic mode will be applied.
+- For vendors not supporting dynamic buffer mode:
+  - traditional mode will always be applied.

-Backward compatibility is supported for vendors who haven't provided the related tables yet.
-In this section we will introduce the way it is achieved.
+In this section we will introduce the ways it is achieved.

 Currently, the SONiC system starts buffer manager from swss docker by the `supervisor` according to the following settings in [`/etc/supervisor/conf.d/supervisord.conf`](https://github.com/Azure/sonic-buildimage/blob/master/dockers/docker-orchagent/supervisord.conf) in `swss` docker.
+For the traditional mode, the argument is `-l /usr/share/sonic/hwsku/pg_profile_lookup.ini` which means to load the pg lookup file.

 ```shell
 [program:buffermgrd]